oceanprotocol-archive/mantaray/README.md

 A conda environment can also be used, it may cause a conflict in certain conda env packages (certifi, etc.?).

 Activate the environment and install the ocean stack API for python, called **squid-py**.
-The latest version is installed with `pip install squid-py 0.2.9`.
+The latest version is installed with `pip install squid-py 0.2.14`.

-The **mantaray** project has several other dependencies which are *currently* listed in the `setup.py` script.
+TODO: UPDATE -> The **mantaray** project has several other dependencies which are *currently* listed in the `setup.py` script.

 For end users, no other packages are required.